 A high flowing wastegate is an efficient one and this means less heat left in the gate assuming all other things are equal.
-On top of this, computer modeling and analysis allowed our Engineers to adopt design features that minimized heat transfer into the actuator housing and finally, ensure the springs and the diaphragm itself was ahead of the game.
+On top of this, computer modelling and analysis allowed our Engineers to adopt design features that minimized heat transfer into the actuator housing and finally, ensure the springs and the diaphragm itself was ahead of the game.
 Further to the basic design, Thermal Composite Insulators were introduced either side of the valve guide further reducing the thermal transfer.

-With Thermal Performance in hand & drastically improved over our nearest rival, the entire concept was put the test - Over 3 Million cycles were performed over our various wastegate sizes.
-Cycle testing, at 1200° C (2192° F) was always part of the planned program and each variant was put to the test and all predictions and modeling validated on gas stands in-house.
+With Thermal Performance in hand & drastically improved over our nearest rival, the entire concept was put the test – Over 3 Million cycles were performed over our various wastegate sizes.
+Cycle testing, at 1200° C (2192° F) was always part of the planned program and each variant was put to the test and all predictions and modelling validated on gas stands in-house.
 To put that into perspective, the most demanding motorsport expectations are generally around 1100° C (2012° F) so we wanted to make sure our customers had headroom.

-- Class Leading Thermal Performance
+- Class-Leading Thermal Performance

-- Class Leading, CFD & Validated Flow Performance
+- Class-Leading, CFD & Validated Flow Performance

-- Class Leading Fatigue Resistance
+- Class-Leading Fatigue Resistance